 I especially enjoyed the upper Rauschenberg piece with the wings.
 I have seen a number of flat works on paper, and kind of temporarily forgotten about his sculptures, and wall sculpture as well.

-Like I opened with, I had never been to this space and the initial gallery or two work full of works that I truley admire.
+Like I opened with, I had never been to this space and the initial gallery or two are loaded with art works that I truly admire.
 Certainly worth a trip or even a membership.